quality-liquid/cupid_code/Documentation/Design/Testing/testing_design.md

 ### Manual system test
 Use-case: As a cupid, complete a gig and rate the dater.
+0. Ensure the server is up and running for the frontend and backend.[Code/README.md](../../../Code/README.md)
 1. Sign in as a cupid
     - username: really@me.com
     - passowrd: password